RubyLane/parse_args/doc/parse_args.md

     resulting variable for this argument to the variable of that name in the call frame above this one (upvar 1).

+**-all**
+:   Collect all the instances of this argument as a list, rather than the default
+	behaviour of using the last instance as the value.

 # EXAMPLES